colinhacks/zod/README.md

 Zod v2 was released in beta back in September.
 Since then we've uncovered some archictectural issues with transformers that result in complicated and unintuitive behavior; these issues are documented in detail [here](https://github.com/colinhacks/zod/issues/264).
 Zod v3 includes a simpler and more intuitive implementation of transformers.
 Unfortunately this required breaking changes to the transformer API.

+The beta of v3 is being released.
+Shortly v3 will become the default version of Zod.

 ### Migration to v3

 It's recommended that all users upgrade to v3. _If you don't use transformers, you should be able to upgrade without any modifications to your code._